martinmroz/ihex/README.md

 # License

-`ihex` is distributed under the terms of both the MIT license.
+`ihex` is distributed under the terms of the MIT license.

 See LICENSE for details.